 MAC’s Description: Deep plum with pearl

-Every girl (or guy) needs a dark brown matte eyeshadow- it’s great for smudging along the lashline to make your lashes look thicker, it turns any daytime look into a night look, and it adds dimension to any color.
-I like this Ground Brown color as it is dark yet warm-like a chocolate brown color.
+Everyone needs a dark brown matte eyeshadow in their makeup collection.
+Ground Brown can be used to smudge along the lashline to make your lashes look thicker, added to turn a daytime look into a night look, or used to create dimension when placed in the outer-v.
+I like this Ground Brown color as it is dark, yet warm toned so it can be used for many different things.

 MAC’s Description: Matte dark brown